ManskeLab/ImageProcessingScripts/README.md

 airWaterUniformSeg.py: for water phantom to calibrate to HU.

-metadata.py: to read metadata from DICOM header
+metadata.py: to read metadata from DICOM header.